jsohlendorff/continuous_time_LTMLE/article.typ

 we applied them to Danish registry data emulating a target trial in diabetes research.
 The dataset consisted of $n=15,937$ patients from the Danish registers who redeemed a prescription for either DPP4 inhibitors or SGLT2 inhibitors between 2012 and 2022.
+The emulated target trial specifies two regimes for each patient.
+One is to start treatment with DPP4 inhibitors and do not add or switch to SGLT2 inhibitors during follow-up.
+The other with SGLT2 inhibitors is defined analogously.
+We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years) of follow-up.

 At baseline (time zero), patients were required to have redeemed such a prescription and to have an HbA1c measurement recorded prior to their first prescription redemption.